ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 from a server to a client, such that the server believes it has shared data with the recipient, when it has not.
-However, in both scenarios (3 and 6), the server cannot distinguish the client as a cooperating member of the CT ecosystem or as an attacker performing a sybil attack, aiming to flush the server's data store.
+However, in both scenarios (3 and 6), the server cannot distinguish the client as a cooperating member of the CT ecosystem or as an attacker performing a Sybil attack, aiming to flush the server's data store.
 Therefore the fact that these connections can be undetectably blocked does not actually alter the threat model of servers responding to these requests.
 The